-#1 Updated by Antonio Locandro almost 6 years ago
+#1 Updated by Antonio Locandro about 6 years ago

 I was banging my head all this week on why QGIS did this weird number to joins saved as shapefiles, I guess there is no workaround for this unless one could edit the column names before saving.
 In my case I would like to keep the original column names as much as possible.
 As you mention the join column gets the name of the join layer and a "_" but when saved I think it should drop the part before the "_" and try to use the join column names.
 The Column Names I had have 10 characters but since the join adds the layer name + "_" the saved layer has numbers used for Column Names which proves inconvenient

 If the column name is duplicate or too big (shapefile limitation) maybe a popup shows with the problems? something like